-10. What is the usual process for transfer of commercial real estate?
+11. What is the usual process for transfer of real estate, and when does liability pass to the buyer?

 The parties (seller and buyer) upon negotiations agree on the basic terms of the sale (amount of the price, schedule of signing the deed).